User Misconceptions of LLM-Based Conversational Programming Assistants: Research Method

 \subsection{Study Design}

-Our study involved two activities: first, we conducted a brainstorming activity to identify potential types of misconceptions that could occur in LLM-programmer interactions, drawing on existing literature as well as our own observations and experiences with programmers.
-This was necessary because we did not know of many studies directly targeting programmers' misconceptions around LLM tools--we typically encountered reports of misconceptions as brief comments in user interaction studies.

-Second, we use an openly available dataset of user interactions with GPT models through a conversational interface (the WildChat dataset \cite{Zhao2024WildChat:Wild}) to perform a qualitative analysis.
-Using a subset of conversation logs featuring Python code snippets, we identify which misconceptions are apparent and in what programming contexts they appear.
-By focusing on a conversational assistant (to use the terminology established by \citet{Treude2025HowEngineering}) rather than a developer tool triggered within a dedicated programming environment like GitHub Copilot, we expect conversations may skew towards \textit{vibe coding} interactions.
+Our study involved two activities.
+First, we conducted a brainstorming activity to identify potential misconceptions in LLM-programmer interactions, drawing on existing literature and our experiences with programmers.
+This was necessary because we found few studies directly targeting programmers' misconceptions around LLM tools—typically encountering only brief mentions in user interaction studies.
+Second, we performed qualitative analysis using the openly available WildChat dataset \cite{Zhao2024WildChat:Wild} of user interactions with GPT models through a conversational interface.
+Using conversation logs featuring Python code snippets, we identify which misconceptions appear and in what programming contexts.
+By focusing on a conversational assistant \cite{Treude2025HowEngineering} rather than developer tools like GitHub Copilot, we expect conversations may skew towards \textit{vibe coding} interactions.

-"Vibe coding" is an activity where users rely heavily on natural language to specify their programming requirements, often trading off the ability to quickly prototype with a detailed understanding of what their code base does \cite{Fawzy2025VibeReview,Pimenova2025GoodCoding,Karpathy2025TheresCoding.}.
-These users may be less experienced in software development and computing, as conversational assistants like ChatGPT offer are often viewed as especially accessible to beginners \cite{Fawzy2025VibeReview, Treude2025HowEngineering}.
-However, because the WildChat dataset is anonymous, we cannot be certain of users' professions or programming backgrounds.
-Therefore, we take care to also document what kind of programming activities are present in the dataset.
+"Vibe coding" describes users relying heavily on natural language to specify programming requirements, often trading quick prototyping for a detailed understanding of their code base \cite{Fawzy2025VibeReview, Pimenova2025GoodCoding, Karpathy2025TheresCoding.}.
+These users may be less experienced, as conversational assistants are often viewed as especially accessible to beginners \cite{Fawzy2025VibeReview, Treude2025HowEngineering}.
+However, because WildChat is anonymous, we cannot confirm users' professions or backgrounds.
+We therefore document what programming activities appear in the dataset.